Keep Your Personal and Professional Lives Separate on Facebook

 Note: This post was last updated March 7, 2014.

 At first glance, one would not think of Facebook as a professional networking site.
-When I finally signed up over a year ago, I was shocked at the number of business contacts that I had that were already on Facebook.
+When I finally signed up, I was shocked at the number of business contacts that I had that were already on Facebook.
 I quickly learned that I had to learn how to keep professional and personal sides of my Facebook account separate.

 Here are a few tips that have helped me keep my two worlds apart:

-With these tips, you will be in the driver’s seat of your social networking destiny.
+With these tips, you will be in the driver’s seat of your Facebook destiny.